18F/before-you-ship/_pages/ato/walkthrough.md

 This part of the process looks at the functionality and data of the system, and categorizes its impact on three metrics (confidentiality, integrity, availability) with three impact levels (low, moderate, high).
 The metrics are objective - the levels are subjective.
 It is either the designated Authorizing Official (AO) or full AO who owns the final decision - they should consult broadly within their organization before making a decision, especially with new system functions or new data.

 * Low, Moderate, High refer to the impact on either the government or the public if the metric is lost.
-* The ‘Open Data’ level is defined by confidentiality N/A, integrity low, and availability low
+* The `Open Data` level is defined by confidentiality N/A, integrity low, and availability low
 * conditions
     * Sensitive PII always raises the level to at least Moderate for the confidentiality and integrity metrics.
     * If there is any authorization or authentication being done, it is likely at the Moderate level for all metrics.
 * At 18F, the vast majority of use cases and data types have been categorized by the designated 18F AO, who is currently the Infrastructure Director (Noah Kunin).
 * technically there is no overall level, so go with the high water mark for each of the three verticals
-* just because we need high for availability, doesn’t mean it needs high confidentiality or integrity.
+* just because we need high for availability, doesn't mean it needs high confidentiality or integrity.
 * The framework we usually use, since must address a high water mark methodology anyway, is to ask ourselves (and the agency we are creating the system with) 3 worst case scenario questions:
     * What is the worst possible outcome if all of the confidentiality of the system is lost?
     * What is the worst possible outcome if all of the integrity of the system is lost?